 This nine week summer program allows students to strengthen their skills in Modern Standard Arabic while being introduced to the history in three intersecting regions: the Maghreb, the Middle East, and Europe.
 Students spend the first 4 weeks of the program at Columbia's Global Center in Amman.
 At the midpoint of the program, they move to Paris where they spend the second month.
 Over the course of the program, they take the equivalent of a year of Modern Standard Arabic and receive training in local dialects of both the Mashrek and the Maghreb.
 The language program is complemented by a cultural and historical seminar featuring lectures by prominent specialists from Columbia university and partner institutions in the Middle East, North Africa and France.
 The seminar counts for the global core requirement and the theme for the 2018 session is Migration, Displacement and Diaspora in the North African Context.

 This program runs overseas from the end of May through late July in both Amman and Paris.
 The MENA seminar will begin in April in New York.
-Students will be required to attend the 2 sessions hosted in the spring.
+Students will be required to attend the 2 mandatory sessions on April 20 (1-3 pm) and April 27 (2:30-4:30 pm).
 During the program, all students complete one full year of Arabic, starting with Part 1 of the designated year.
 The following Modern Standard Arabic courses will be offered this summer:

 - First Year